Approximations for STERGMs Based on Cross-Sectional Data: Discussion

-Finally, we note that while we have focused exclusively on EDA tergms in this paper, the full class of tergms (and even stergms) is much more general.
-While data limitations may preclude taking advantage of this generality in some cases, the ability to estimate tergms in general would be of great practical value.
-Ultimately, a method for doing so may obviate the considerations of this paper.
+Finally, we note that while we have focused exclusively on EDA STERGMs in this paper, the full class of TERGMs (and even STERGMs) is much more general.
+While data limitations may preclude taking advantage of this generality in some cases, a more robust algorithm for estimating TERGMs in the EGMME context would be of great practical value.
+For example, the ability to handle explicitly temporal effects and dyad-dependent dissolution hazards could improve network models as used in applied settings such as epidemic modeling, thus allowing better estimation of relevant transmission dynamics under various possible intervention scenarios.
+Ultimately, a reliable method for estimating TERGMs from limited data may obviate the considerations of this paper.